The KPMG Company Directors’ Forum

 Jonathan Dingli, Partner, Head of Advisory, KPMG in Malta

-Jonathan is Head of Advisory Services at KPMG Malta.
+Jonathan is Head of Advisory Services at KPMG in Malta.
 He co-leads the Corporate Accounting Advisory Services (CAAS) practice and leads both the KPMG Learning Academy and the firm’s ESG Reporting service line in Malta.

 He has over 22 years of experience in the accountancy profession, complemented by 18 years of lecturing experience.
 Jonathan holds a Bachelor of Accountancy (Hons.) degree, awarded cum laude, from the University of Malta.
 He began his career within the audit function of KPMG before being appointed as the first Technical Officer of the Malta Institute of Accountants (MIA), later becoming its first Technical Director.